mitesh-kr/Image-Classification-using-ANN/README.md

-# Neural Network from Scratch - Assignment 3 (CSL7620)
+# Neural Network from Scratch (Without PyTorch or TensorFlow) - Assignment 3 (CSL7620)

 ## Overview
-This project implements a **feedforward neural network** from scratch in Python, following the specifications given in **CSL7620: Machine Learning** (AY 2023-24, Semester I).
+This project implements a **feedforward neural network** from scratch in Python uisng Numpy only following the specifications given in **CSL7620: Machine Learning** (AY 2023-24, Semester I).
 The network is trained on a **multi-class classification dataset**.

 ## Dataset
 - The dataset consists of **70,000 images** belonging to **10 different object categories**.